 As a general rule, with acute injuries, if it’s painful stop.
 In other words, exercise should be performed under pain free, discomfort free conditions.
-However, in chronic pain (o3 months or more), it is possible to exercise under slight discomfort.
+However, in chronic pain, 3 months or more, it is possible to exercise under slight discomfort.

 “Improving the ability of muscles to respond to perturbations that potentially disrupt spinal stability is important in protecting the motion segments against repetitive microtrauma (1), (2) that potentially leads to low back disorders”

-In the field of sport rehabilitation, achieving abdominal muscle strength and proper order of activation of the abdominal muscles are major considerations for improving performance and functional movement, as well as for preventing musculoskeletal lower back pain (3).
+In the field of sport rehabilitation achieving abdominal muscle strength and proper order of activation of the abdominal muscles are major considerations.
+Especially, for improving performance and functional movement, as well as for preventing musculoskeletal lower back pain (3).

 Pilates exercises help people improve spinal stability and abdominal strength.
-Most importantly, prevention is always the key, especially for those who have had previous spinal injuries or chronic problems and wish to prevent recurrences.
+Most importantly, prevention is always the key.
+In particular for those who have had previous spinal injuries or chronic problems and wish to prevent recurrences.

 The National Institute for care and Health Excellence guidelines recommend: